Skip to Content

 2. One of the play areas at the at the Children’s Museum looked like an old-fashioned soda shop.
 On the wall we saw photos of its real-life local counterparts, including Sip’n Soda, a 1950s luncheonette in Southamton.
 Feeding a 5YO, it was a no-brainer to head there for lunch.

-a girl eats housemade chocolate chip ice cream at sip 'n' soda in southampton, long island.
+A girl eats housemade chocolate chip ice cream at sip 'n' soda in southampton, long island.

 I had a burger and a vanilla ice cream soda.
 Tiny Traveler had a hot dog and scoops of Oreo-cookie ice cream in a “fancy” soda-fountain dish.
 She loved it.
 I enjoyed it.
 And it was a bargain, especially for the South Fork.